Pin It!

 A stack of Christmas pinwheel cookies.

-How to Make Christmas Pinwheel Sugar Cookies
+How to Make Christmas Pinwheel Cookies

-Step 3: Roll the dough I find this is easiest to do if I divide the three dough colors in half first, the smaller amounts are easier to work with and helps prevent cracking.
-Once divided, begin with a red piece and roll the dough into a longish rectangle, about 10-11 inches long by 6-inches wide or until it’s about a quarter-inch thick.
+Once your dough is colored and ready, it’s time to roll it out and stack it.
+I find this is easiest to do if I divide the three dough colors in half first.
+The smaller amounts are easier to work with and it helps prevent cracking.

 Front view of pinwheel cookies cut from a cookie dough log.

-Tips for Success
+Tips for Perfect Pinwheel Cookies

 • To help with sticking, roll the cookie dough out between two pieces of parchment paper.
 You can also give the dough a light dusting with flour if needed.